drush211/Speedruns/Games/X_Men_Arcade/Guides/6P_Japanese_Expert.md

     * Blob takes 10 Ults if you use an ult instead of an attack when he falls down.
 DON'T DO THIS!!!!!
     * Instead Ult/Punch Combo/Repeat.
 It takes 5 Ults if you do it this way.
+      Make sure you give him a half second to move towards you so he falls down instead of bouncing off the wall.

 ## Welcome...
 To DIE!!!
 (Split 3)